EliteMasterEric/EliteMasterEric/README.md

 I have been writing code for about 10 years now, and using computers for even longer.
 My first programming language was Java, where I basically just copied and pasted code I found in tutorials; once I actually took a class in Java and understood how objects and classes worked, and how variables and methods interacted, I was able to create more interesting stuff.

-For 5 years (2014-2018 seasons), I was a Programmer (later Programming Team Captain) for FIRST Robotics Competition Team 2137, [The Oxford RoboCats](http://team2137.com/).
-Working with the other members of the programming team, as well as other students specializing in electrical and mechanical enginerring and adult mentors, I helped develop code in LabVIEW which would operate a large robot in autonomous and teleoperated modes, including functionality such as state machines, precise movement through encoders and motor controllers, and computer vision to detect targets.
-Due in part to our team's effective and well-tuned autonomous programming, Team 2137 achieved numerous Engineering Inspiration and Chairmans Awards, as well as wins at the District and Regional levels.
-In [2015](https://www.thebluealliance.com/team/2137/2015), 2137 were the World Championship Subdivision Finalists, and in [2018](https://www.thebluealliance.com/team/2137/2018) they were World Championship Semifinalists.

 ## Technologies and Tools

 ![](https://img.shields.io/badge/-Linux-informational?style=flat-square&logo=linux&logoColor=white&color=000000)